The critical layer in quadratic flow boundary layers over acoustic linings: Numerical Results

 \section{Numerical Results}

 In this section, the above analysis is illustrated with some numerical examples.
-The Frobenius series solutions~$\tp_1$ and~$\tp_2$ are computed by summing the terms of the series, as given in appendix~\ref{appendix:frobenius}, until a relative error of order $10^{-16}$ is achieved.
+The Frobenius series solutions~$\tp_1$ and~$\tp_2$ are computed by summing the terms of the series, as given in appendix~\ref{appendix:frobenius}, until a relative error of order $10^{-16}$ is achieved, using the Matlab code in the supplementary material.
+In particular, this is more numerically expensive and prone to numerical rounding errors near the edge of the radius of convergence for each of the solutions, and care must therefore be taken to choose an accurate and efficient numerical implementation of $\tp_1$ and $\tp_2$ in terms of the Frobenius series solutions.
 The modal poles are found using a variant of the Secant method, and have been confirmed against results using a finite-difference method applied to the Pridmore-Brown equation~\citep{brambley2011well}.
 When summing the residues of modal poles, all poles with $|\Imag(k)|<400$ have been included.

 Throughout this section we show results from four parameter sets, detailed in table~\ref{tab:Params}.

 These parameter sets are inspired by values used in previous studies~\citep{brambley2012critical,brambley2013surface,brambley2016time}, and motivated by application to aeroengine intakes; in particular, parameter set~\setD\ is intended to be typical of a rotor-alone tone at takeoff, while parameter set~\setE\ might represent the same type of mode during the landing approach.